jes-bro/comprobo_warmup/README.md

 ## Problem

-Compared to wall following, person following adds the complexity of having to follow a _moving_ target while igorning objects that are farther away in its view.
+Compared to wall following, person following adds the complexity of having to follow a _moving_ target while ignoring objects that are farther away in its view.
 In this problem, the NEATO should scan the area in front of it using its laser scanner.
 Once an object is detected, the NEATO should orient itself to remain a predetermined distance away from the object.
 In case multiple objects are in the NEATO's view, the NEATO should follow the closest object.
 A successful outcome to this task looks like: If the NEATO doesn't see anything directly in front of it, it should remain stationary.
 Once an object enters its view box the neato should first turn to face the object and then move forward or backward to remain at the proper distance from the object.

 ## Strategy / Structure